About

 For much of his professional and artistic career, location photography has been his chosen métier.
 His work is project-based, honed from decades of professional assignments employing natural light and conditions to interpret visual concepts.

 Vitaris earned a B.A. in Communications, from the University of Ottawa (Canada).
 His award winning work has been widely exhibited and is included in private and public collections provincially, nationally, and internationally.
+His mixed media art works can be seen at Vitaris Mixed Media.
 He resides in Calgary, Alberta.